Lux-AI-Challenge/Lux-Design-S2/README.md

 We further like to extend thanks to some of our core contributors during the beta period: [@LeFiz](https://github.com/LeFiz) (Game Design/Architecture), [@jmerle](https://github.com/jmerle) (Visualizer)

 We further like to thank the following contributors during the official competition: [@aradite](https://github.com/paradite)(JS Kit), [@MountainOrc](https://github.com/MountainOrc)(Java Kit), [@ArturBloch](https://github.com/ArturBloch)(Java Kit), [@rooklift](https://github.com/rooklift)(Go Kit)

+Finally, we are grateful for the support provided by Parametrix.ai in the research and development of this challenge.